grid-parity-exchange/Prescient/README.md

 ##### Gurobi
-Python binding for Gurobi can be installed via conda:
+Python bindings for Gurobi can be installed via conda:
 ```
 conda install -c gurobi gurobi
 ```